-The Former Circus City Architectural Salvage Building Will Become a New Event Space
+The Former Circus City Architectural Salvage Building Is Now a New Event Space

 Many of us remember the corner of Central Avenue and 10th Street for the playful, red, blue and yellow facade of the Circus City Architectural Salvage store, which sold a range of museum-like oddities for 10 years.
 But it's been vacant since its owner, Greg Pemberton, closed shop in 2020.